Skip to main content

 Another way that digital identity helps reduce losses by combating benefit fraud, which is already explored above.

-Trusted credential verification
+Trusted employee credential verification

 Digital identity tools that allow securely sharing data play a crucial role in helping employees quickly claim the benefits they deserve while combating fraud.
 Data sharing technology enables securely sharing credentials, such as diplomas, student attestations, energy certificates, and verified IBANs.
 It ensures that verified credentials are immediately received from trusted sources.
 This reduces the time and effort required to validate credentials, such as confirming the authenticity of a diploma.
 The result is simplifying approval processes for employers and similar third parties.